benclark62/Election_Analysis/README.md

   - Diana DeGette, who recieved **272,892 votes**, representing **73.8%** of total votes cast.

 ## Election-Audit Summary
-The Python code utilized in this audit can be repurposed to support the analysis of other election data that is stored in .CSV files.
-The variables were designed to analyze the frequency of key election inputs - unique vote counts, candidate names, geographic identifiers - that can easily be modified to tally different information.
+Now complete, the Python code utilized in this audit can be leveraged to conduct analysis on other election data that is stored in .CSV files.
+The variables were designed to analyze the frequency of key election inputs - unique vote counts, candidate names, geographic identifiers - that can easily be applied to different datasets, presenting a licensing opportunity for the Colorado Board of Elections.

 Our analysis includes county-level performance.
 Refernces to county could easily be modified to reference a region, district, or city.
 The code below builds the *county_list* to include all unique counties that were represented by voters in the election and then counts votes attributed to each county (*county_votes*).
 This functionality could easily be applied to other geographic identifiers by changing variables, lists, dictionaries, and referenced columns in the existing code structure.